List of Fables characters: Ali Baba

 Ali Baba was briefly mentioned during the Arabian Nights (And Days) storyline.
 He also appears in the first storyline of the Fables spin-off Fairest, where the famous prince of thieves makes his way to the Imperial Capital in the Homelands.
 The city has recently been burned down by goblins.
 While looking for treasures hidden among the char and ash, he finds a magic bottle, which he opens, but the bottle does not contain a d'jinn, but a little bottle imp.
 Although the imp cannot grant him three wishes, it promises to lead him to great riches.
 The imp leads him to the encampment of the goblins who burned down the city, and where Briar Rose, still asleep, is being held.
 The imp explains to Ali Baba that the sleeping girl is blessed with eternal wealth and riches, but needs to be woken with true love's kiss from a prince, and that if Ali Baba marries her, he will get everything she gets.
 Ali Baba sneaks into the camp, and finds both Briar Rose and, Lumi, the Snow Queen, also asleep.
 Since he doesn't know which woman the imp meant, he first kisses the sleeping Snow Queen.
 When that doesn't work, he kisses Briar Rose, who awakens from the spell, along with the Snow Queen.

 The Snow Queen, wanting revenge on Briar Rose for putting her to sleep for years, takes both of them captive, but does not harm them.
 While Ali Baba and Briar Rose are forced to spend time with Lumi, Ali Baba eventually realizes that he has no feelings for Briar Rose after all, but is in love with Lumi.
 It is revealed that because Ali Baba risked his life to wake and rescue Briar Rose, his actions fell under the definition of true love, but was not romantic love.
 Lumi likes and is attracted to Ali Baba, and believes that love can grow from that.
-The two become a couple, and start a new life together in Lumi's homeland.
-Unfortunately, this is only temporary, as both of them are killed during the events of the Fairest graphic novel Fairest In All The Land at the hands of Goldilocks.
-Cinderella was able to bring Goldilock's victims back to life, but unfortunately, she could only pick half of the victims to resurrect.
-So she chooses Lumi, feeling she was a victim at the hands of the Adversary, and a potential ally for Fabletown.
+The two become a couple, and start a new life together in Lumi's homeland, but this is only temporary, as both of them are killed during the events of the Fairest graphic novel Fairest In All The Land at the hands of Goldilocks.
+Cinderella was able to bring Goldilock's victims back to life, but she could only pick half of the victims to resurrect, and she chooses Lumi, feeling she was a victim at the hands of the Adversary, and a potential ally for Fabletown.